21600056/Machine-Learning-Prediction/README.md

+# Project Name
+Predictive Modeling of Water Quality in Wastewater Treatment Plants: Development of COD prediction model in the initial process

-# Machine-Learning-Prediction
+# Project Period
+2020.07 ~ 2020.12

-Prediction of water purification quality in factory
+Prediction of water purification quality in wastewater treatment plants of petroleum chemical factory.

-SK Incheon Petrochem